-MIXED ADC

-FRANKFORT --
+THIS REPRODUCTION IS COMPRISED OF THE BEST AND MOST COMPLETE SET OF ORIGINAL IMAGES AVAILABLE AT THE TIME OF THIS PROJECT'S INITIAL START.
+THE ORIGINAL PAPER, INK, FONT, FONT SIZE AND QUALITY OF THE MICROFILMED IMAGES CONTRIBUTE AND AFFECT THE QUALITY OF THE FINAL PRODUCT.

+EDITION

+business loan

+We want to help you develop and sustain your business by offering financing for a variety b Tu ligi sla killed outside a recruiting office in Arkansas on June 1.

+Community Trust Bank

+FRANKFORT -Members of the Kentucky

+House of Representatives

 approved a resolution

-sponsored by Rep. Tom Riner that encourages citizens to turn on their vehicle headlights on Friday, June 26 in remembrance of a U.S. Army recruiting
+sponsored by Rep: Tom

+Riner that encourages citzens to turn on their vehicle headlights on Friday.

+of a U.S. Army ceruling

-officer who was shot and killed outside a recruiting office in Arkansas on June Private William Andrew
+officer who was shot and

+killed outside a recruiting

+office in Arkansas on June

+1.
-Long, 23, and another soldier were reportedly targeted in the attack because of their service in the military.
-The other soldier, Private

-Quinton Ezweagwula, 18, was injured in the attack
+Private William Andrew Long, 23, and another solder were reportedly targetied in the attack because of their service in the military.
+The other soldier, Private Quinton Ezweagwula, 18, was injured in the attack but the service in the military.
+The other solder, Private Long by turning on their headlights while listeners recently began to pay tribute to Private Long by turning on their headlights while listening to a discussion on his tragic death.
+A similar the service of the servic

-Rep. Riner said some talk radio listeners recently

-began to pay tribute to

-Private Long by turning on their headlights while listening to a discussion on his tragic death.
-A similar

-tribute is being planned for

-Friday, the day that would

-"Private Long was killed

-have been Long's 24th

-by a terrorist act earlier

-ate that the House of

-this month, so it's appropri-

-Representatives expresses

-its sadness and adjourns today in his honor," said

-Riner, D-Louisville, while introducing his resolution,

-HR 23.
-"We also want to

-thank Americans who will

-be turning on their headlights Friday as a way of

 2 DAY FORECAST

 High: 88 • Low: 65

-High: 90 • Low: 67
+High: 90 • Low: 67 For up-to-the-minute

+inside

+Obituaries A

-For up-to-the-minute
+For the Record A

-floydcountytimes.com

-ObituariesA2

-Opinion......A4

-LifestylesB3
+Opinion A

+Sports В

+Lifestyles В

-Faith & Family.....B5
+Faith & Family 8

-The Floyd County

-100 percent USA

-recycled paper

-Times is printed on

-forecasts, see

-nside

-Tomorrow

-Chance of

-storms

-Clear

-remembering him."

-Today

-but survived.

-Members of the Kentucky House of Representatives

-/ FLOYD COUNTY

-WEEKEND EDITION business loans

-We want to help you develop and sustain your business by offering financing for a variety of business needs.

-Call or stop by today!
-1-800-422-1090
+Classifieds 8

-Volume 83, Issue 68 • 75 Cents Black Diamond shutting down by JARRID DEATON FEATURES WRITER Member KPA PRESTONSBURG - Three months after outlining a plan to emerge from Chapter 11 bankruptcy, Black Diamond Mining will be closing its doors today.
-A receptionist confirmed the closure of the business on Thursday afternoon at the company's Prestonsburg headquarters, citing the economy as one of the major factors in the decision.
+Black Diamond shutting down

+by JARRID DEATON FEATURES WRITER

+PRESTONSBURG - Three imonths after outlining a plan to emerge from Chapter 11 bankruptcy, Black Diamond Mining will be closing its doors today.
+A receptionist confirmed the closure of the business on Thursday afternoon at the company's Prestonsburg head-quarters, citing the economy as one of the major factors in the decision.

 In June of last year, the company retained the services of Miller Buckfire and Company to provide financial advice in connection with Black Diamond's plans for restructuring after the Chapter 11 filing.

-In March, company officials announced a withdrawal of a motion to enter into Chapter 7 Bankruptcy, which would have required liquidation.
-Company officials were not available for comment on Thursday, and a representative from Miller Buckfire and Company referred questions about . the closing to the Jones Day law firm, saying that the firm represented Black (See COAL, page five)
+In March, company officials announced a withdrawal of a motion to enter into Chapter 7 Bankruptey, which would have required liquidation.

+Company officials were not available for comment on Thursday, and a representative from Miller Buckfire and Company referred questions about the closing to the Jones Day law firm, saying that the firm represented Black

+(See COAL, page five)

-Black Diamond Mining will be closing its doors today, three months after filing a restructuring plan to emerge from Chapter 11 Bankruptcy. photo by
+Mining will be closing its doors today, three months after filing a restructuring